Mark Endert: Biography

 From the early 1990s to the present, Endert is credited on albums spanning a wide array of musical genres with sales totaling more than 90 million albums worldwide.

-Billboard #1 Singles include "This Love" (Maroon 5), "I Don't Want to Be" (Gavin Degraw) and "Everything You Want" (Vertical Horizon).
+He is best known for his work on the songs "This Love" by Maroon 5,"Brave" by Sara Bareilles, "I Don't Want to Be" by Gavin Degraw, and "Everything You Want" by Vertical Horizon.

-Endert has been nominated for numerous Grammy Awards including Album of the Year Nominations; Madonna's Ray of Light and Sara Bareilles' The Blessed Unrest.
-He received a Grammy Award for Lauren Daigle's Look Up Child album.
+Endert has been nominated for two Grammy Awards and has contributed to the Album of the Year nominees; Madonna's Ray of Light and Sara Bareilles' The Blessed Unrest.
+He won a Grammy Award for his contributions to Lauren Daigle's album Look Up Child.